IOTA Logo

 Outlook and conclusion

-As of 2025, IOTA stands at a critical crossroads.
+IOTA stands at a critical crossroads.
 The move from the experimental Tangle to the proven Move architecture is both a concession and a fresh start.
 Whether IOTA can redefine its identity remains to be seen.

 There’s potential: Move is technically sound, the IoT vision is still relevant, and IOTA’s industry partnerships provide a strong foundation.
 If IOTA can combine its domain expertise with Move’s execution power, it may well become the leading platform for the machine economy.